harshguptaev/Property_Measurement-RAG-POC/docling_exports/RoofReport-63214254/RoofReport-63214254.md

 <!-- image -->

+ses, pitch labels have been removed for readability.
+Flat facets are labels 'F'.

 ## Pitch (on 12)

 In some cases, pitch labels have been removed for readability.
 Flat facets are labels 'F'.

+• 6

 <!-- image -->